Johardt/dotfiles/README.md

 And that's it!
 Although you will want to follow the instructions for the post-installation to integrate 1Password with git and SSH.

 ## Post-Installation

+These are all optional steps you can follow for a deeper integration of the dotfiles with your system and tools.
+None of these are required, but are my preferred configurations.

 ### Setting up 1Password for Git and SSH